knstntn-bv/product-notebook/docs/hypotheses-page.md

 3. Modify any fields as needed
 4. Click "Create Feature" to add the feature to the Board

+**Note**: A human readable ID is automatically generated when the feature is created.
+The ID format is `XXX-N` where `XXX` is derived from the initiative name (or "NNN" if no initiative) and `N` is a sequential number.
+See [Human Readable ID documentation](./features-human-readable-id.md) for more details.

 **Use Case**: This allows users to quickly turn validated hypotheses into actionable features without manual data entry.

 ### Status Sorting